cpucortexm/kernel_internals/README4.md

 ## Kernel Memory Management
 Linux user and kernel space use virtual memory which is then converted to physical memory using MMU hardware.
+A process causes a virtual memory address to be read (load), written (store), or executed (instruction fetch).
+Thus the CPU will always generate a virtual address during instruction fetch, memory read/write , which is fed to the MMU for generating the actual physical address.
+## Loader and how a loader loads the program into memory
+The loader is a user-level program that uses mmap and signal handling during loadin of a program into memory.

 ## Virtual memory layout kernel